825 Learners

 1,292 reviews

-Measurement is a term used to describe the comparison between an unknown quantity and a known quantity with standard units.
-Measurement is one of the fundamental building blocks of mathematics that holds great importance, as it allows us to compare and calculate height, length, width, and numerous other physical quantities.
+Measurement is defined to describe the comparison between an unknown quantity and a known quantity with standard units.
+It is one of the fundamental building blocks of mathematics that holds great importance, as it allows us to compare and calculate height, length, width, and numerous other physical quantities.

-Have you heard words like meters, liters, grams, feet, inches, pounds, etc?
-These are the units of measurement.
-These are used to refer to physical quantities such as length, weight, volume, etc. Now let’s understand the differences between standard units and non-standard units.
+Have you ever heard words like meters, liters, grams, feet, inches, pounds, etc.?
+These are called the units of measurement.
+They are used to refer physical quantities such as length, weight, volume, etc. Now let’s understand the differences between standard units and non-standard units.

 |